fluxcd/flux2/rfcs/xxxx-advanced-support-for-short-lived-cryptographic-material/README.md

 client-side load-balancing degenerating over time due to new pods coming up and old ones leaving.
 As a reference implementation, we can use the retired `github.com/sercand/kuberesolver/v6`.

+### TLS with the Kubernetes API Server

+It has been noted that people are not using SPIFFE for the Kubernetes API Server TLS certificate much in the wild, if at all.
+For this reason, we will wait until users ask for this feature to implement it, but the controller options and API fields designed here for this use case must be honored when this feature is eventually implemented.

 ## Implementation History